Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/simulation_quickstart.rst

 	$ sudo dpkg -i install webots_2023a_amd64.deb

 - For Windows 10, you will download and install the `webots-R2023a_setup.exe <https://github.com/cyberbotics/webots/releases/download/R2023a/webots-R2023a_setup.exe>`_.
 - For macOS, you will download and install the `webots-R2023a.dmg <https://github.com/cyberbotics/webots/releases/download/R2023a/webots-R2023a.dmg>`_.
+For error like 'unidentified developer', try 'right-click' the application and choose 'open'.
+For error of 'Python was not found' in Webots, put the correct Python path in 'Webots->preferences->python command'.
+To find the python path, open terminal, type 'python3', type 'import sys', and type 'print(sys.executable)'.

+For library missing error, you can type 'pip3 install numpy' or 'pip3 install matplotlib' in the terminal.
 For more information about Webots, refere to `Webots website <https://cyberbotics.com/>`_.

 Run simulation
 --------------